Caztel Reviews and Plans

-Caztel is a Long Distance service provider that operates the 10-10-710 long distance service.
+Caztel is a Long Distance service provider that operates the 10-10-710 long-distance service.
 HQ in Saint-Maire de Beauce, QC.

 Caztel was Founded in 2001 in the city of Sainte-Marie de Beauce, Caztel Communications is a CRTC licensed telecom carrier.
 The company offers phone services to residential subscribers and to small companies across Canada.

-In our Caztel/10-10-710 Review, we found the characteristic is that is defined by calling rates divided into a $0.99 chunks.
-This may appear as cheap as you could be calling throughout Canada or US for less than one dollar.
+In our Caztel/10-10-710 Review, we found the characteristic is that is defined by calling rates divided into $0.99 chunks.
+This may appear as cheap as you could be calling throughout Canada or the US for less than one dollar.
 Though rates are quite high when compared with Rebtel and/or Yak for example.
 More so when you look at rates for overseas calling; for example to India costs $0.04 the minute whereas elsewhere you can find that at $0.01.
 So you need to look at the rates carefully before deciding.

 It is also important to note that these services are usually only available with standard telephone service providers like Bell, Telus, and Rogers and they aren’t always available in all areas.
 If you have a standard, non-VoIP, telephone service you can easily dial the number to test and see if it will work for you.

 Caztel also offers a monthly subscription, but it guards the information closely since there is no information on their website other than it is available and that certain conditions apply.
-Monthly packages are a bit of a rarity for dial-around long distance service providers.
-Though may be easily used with cell phones because it uses local access numbers (LANs) instead of the normal 10-10 number.
+Monthly packages are a bit of a rarity for dial-around long-distance service providers.
+Though maybe easily used with cell phones because it uses local access numbers (LANs) instead of the normal 10-10 number.

 In all Caztel/10-10-710 is an outdated proposal.
 It looks like an idea the market has simply outgrown; many Home Phone providers offer free Canada calling anyways, and international long-distance rates aren't the best one can find.